py5coding/py5book/content/processing_mode.md

 public class TestSketch extends SketchBase {
 ```

-First, you should notice that our class inherits from `py5.core.SketchBase` instead of `processing.core.PApplet`.
+First, you should notice that our class inherits from `py5.core.SketchBase` instead of the expected `processing.core.PApplet`.
 The `py5.core.SketchBase` class inherits from `processing.core.PApplet` and adds the new `callPython()` and `py5Println()` methods available for you to use.

 ```java
     PImage imgResponse = (PImage) callPython("test_transfer", msg, img);
     image(imgResponse, 100, 100);
 ```

 The first parameter to `callPython()` is called a "key".
 This key is used to locate the Python callable to execute.
 All of the remaining parameters are passed to that callable as position arguments.
 The return type of `callPython()` is `java.lang.Object` and must be cast to the correct type.

 ```java
     long randomNumber = (long) callPython("np.random.randint", 0, 100);